syzer/JS-Spark/README.md

         git clone git@github.com:syzer/JS-Spark.git && cd $_
         npm install

+Then run:

         node index &
         node client

+Or:

+        npm start

-Start on your machine and see how the clients do all calculation.
+After that you may see how the clients do all calculation. and all heavy lifting.

-wait for clients to do all heavy lifting

 Running with UI
 ---------------